-See Dangers and Warnings beginning on page 16-1.
+See Dangers and Warnings beginning on page 15-1.

-- · Be sure all wire connections at the receptacle are clean and tight. - Do not rock or bend the plug.
-To connect the charger plug to the vehicle receptacle, grasp the plug handle and push the plug straight into the receptacle (Figure 16-6, Page 16-11). - Do not pull on the DC cord (Figure 16-7, Page 16-11).
+- Be sure all wire connections at the receptacle are clean and tight. - Do not rock or bend the plug.
+To connect the charger plug to the vehicle receptacle, grasp the plug handle and push the plug straight into the receptacle (Figure 15-6, Page 15-11). - Do not pull on the DC cord (Figure 15-7, Page 15-11).
 Do not twist, rock or bend the plug.
 To disconnect the charger plug from the vehicle receptacle, grasp the plug by the handle and pull the plug straight out of the receptacle. - Do not connect a charger to the receptacle if the charger cord, plug, or the vehicle receptacle is broken, damaged in any manner, or does not make a good electrical connection.
 Fire or personal injury can result.
 Have it replaced by a qualified service person immediately.
 Failure to follow these instructions could result in damage to the charger cord, the plug, and (or) the vehicle receptacle. - Do not attempt to charge frozen batteries or batteries with bulged cases.
 Discard the battery in accordance with all environmental laws or return to an authorized Club Car dealer.
-Frozen batteries can explode. - Do not use a charger if any of the following conditions exist: - The plug is too loose or does not make a good connection. - The plug and receptacle feel hotter than normal during charge. - The plug pins or receptacle contacts are bent or corroded. - The plug, receptacle, or cords are cut, worn, have any exposed wires or are damaged in any way. - Using the charger with any of the above symptoms could result in a fire, property damage, personal injury, or death.
+Frozen batteries can explode.